In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Invest In An Ergonomic Office Chair

 Bending/hunching forward when working at your desk puts too much stress on the discs in your lower back.
-This bad posture can lead to back problems, like disc degeneration and if you already have back problem it can further deteriorate.
-You can take following steps for supporting the natural curve in the lower spine:
+This bad posture can lead to back problems, like disc degeneration, and if you already have back problems, it can further deteriorate.
+You can take the following steps to support the natural curve in the lower spine:

 (i) By using an ergonomic chair.
-It will support your lower back and helps align your back and thighs properly.
+It will support your lower back and help properly align your back and thighs.

 (ii) For additional support, consider placing a small rolled-up towel against the small of your back.